Article I: General

 - The Treasurer shall be in charge of monitoring office sales and restocking both food and office supplies as needed.

-- The Treasurer shall oversee any grant application process that the organization is attempting.
+- The Treasurer shall oversee any grant application process, including post-event meetings as necessary, that the organization is attempting.

-Each project group directly affiliated with AIAA, including, but not limited to, CanSat, Design Build Fly, RC Club, and Space Transportation Design Competition, shall nominate a Project Team Lead Officer to be confirmed by the Executive Board.
+Each project group directly affiliated with AIAA, including, but not limited to, Alphadrone, CanSat, Design Build Fly, and Space Systems Design Competition, shall nominate a Project Team Lead Officer to be confirmed by the Executive Committee.
 Their responsibilities are as outlined in Section 11, sub-section a.
-As these Project Lead Officers will be elected by the Executive Board, they shall have the voting rights of General and Executive Officers.
+As these Project Lead Officers will be elected by the Executive Committee, they shall have the voting rights of General and Executive Officers.
 Project teams are strongly encouraged to establish a board to help fulfill these administrative duties and communicate with the AIAA board.
+The board, including general and executive officers, shall be resources for technical or administrative-related questions regarding the project team’s goals.

 Additional titled or focused General Officer positions shall be created by the organization as needed.
 The requirements, responsibilities, and duties of these positions shall be detailed by agreement between the titled officer and the Executive Committee.
-If such a requirement or duty is unable to be met, the task may be rearranged temporarily.
+If such a requirement or duty is unable to be met, the task will be reallocated to another capable officer.

 The General Officer Positions will consist of the following: